-County of Los Angeles Department of Public Health: Protocols for PreK-12 Schools
+County of Los Angeles Department of Public Health: COVID-19 Exposure Management Plan for PreK-12 Schools

-- Develop a plan or protocol, for steps that will be taken immediately upon notification of school officials that any member of the school community (faculty, staff, student or visitor) test positive for or has symptoms consistent with COVID-19. - Instruct students and staff to inform the school if they are sick with COVID-19 related symptoms, particularly if they had a known contact with someone diagnosed with COVID-19 and have also had contact with the school population. - Educate staff and families about when to stay home. - O Instruct staff and students (or their parents and guardians) to perform a self-assessment prior to leaving for school to identify fever and other possible COVID-19 symptoms.
-Communicate this expectation and provide parents with reminders about the symptoms consistent with COVID-19 that require keeping their students at home. - Symptom screening is recommended to be conducted before students, visitors and staff may enter the school.
-These checks can be done remotely (using a digital app or other verifiable approach) or in person upon arrival.
+- Develop a plan to report all school-associated clusters of 3 or more epidemiologically linked COVID-19 cases within 1 business day to Department of Public Health. - Employers are required to offer testing at no cost to employees during paid time for all employees who had a close contact to a COVID-19 case and all employees exposed during an outbreak regardless of vaccination status. - Instruct students and staff to inform the school if they are sick with COVID-19 related symptoms, particularly if they had a known contact with someone diagnosed with COVID-19 and have also had contact with the school population. - Educate staff and families about when to stay home. - Instruct staff and students (or their parents and guardians) to perform a self- assessment prior to leaving for school to identify fever and other possible COVID-19 symptoms.
+Communicate this expectation and provide parents with reminders about the symptoms consistent with COVID-19 that require keeping their students at home.